Skip to main content

 The Condition

 A hernia occurs when tissue bulges out through an opening in the muscles.
-Any part of the abdominal wall can weaken and develop a hernia, but the most common sites are the groin (inguinal), the navel (umbilical) and a previous surgical incision site.
+Any part of the abdominal wall can weaken and develop a hernia.
+The most common sites are the groin (inguinal), ventral hernias such as those developing at the belly button (umbilical) or from a previous surgical incision site (incisional).
+There are also slightly less common hernias where your stomach can herniate into your diaphragm (hiatus).
+Most of these hernias can be repaired minimally invasively through small incisions but some complex or minor hernias may be repaired through an open incision.

 Common Symptoms